awslabs/aws-config-rdk/README.rst

 By default `rdk init --generate-lambda-layer` will generate an rdklib lambda layer while running init in whatever region it is run, to force re-generation of the layer, run `rdk init --generate-lambda-layer` again over a region

 To use this generated lambda layer, add the flag `--generated-lambda-layer` when running `rdk deploy`.
 For example: `rdk -f regions.yaml deploy LP3_TestRule_P36_lib --generated-lambda-layer`

+If you created layer with a custom name (by running `rdk init --custom-lambda-layer`, add a similar `custom-lambda-layer` flag when running deploy.

 Contributing
 ============